michael-zt-yao/historical-emissions/README.md

-# historical-emissions
+# Historical emissions, growth, and who should abate #
-Code for paper "Historical emissions, growth, and who should abate" for Yale ECON 412, Fall 2024
+This repository hosts my final project for ECON 412 _International Environmental Economics_ at Yale, Fall 2024.